This is a SPOILER FREE Review.

 The film surprisingly spends a lot more time with Peter and his classmates than you’d think.
 Don’t get me wrong, that’s a great thing.
 We get to know more about the smaller characters, and spend time with them.
 This helps us live in Peter’s world, and get to connect with the people in his life.
 A lot of the humor presented in the film comes from his time next to his classmates.
 Humor is still an integral part of any Spider-Man outing, and this film is no exception.
 A great balance of both comedy and emotional weight is achieved by director John Watts, and it’s a joy to witness.

 One of the star elements of the entire film is easily Jake Gyllenhaal’s portrayal of Mysterio.
-The grandiose personality of Quentin Beck is very much there, as are the subtle nuances that Jake Gyllenhaal adds to the proceedings.
+The grandiose personality of Quentin Beck is very much present, as are the subtle nuances that Jake Gyllenhaal adds to the proceedings.
 Personally, Mysterio is one of my favorite villains in Spidey’s massive rogue gallery, so to see him be done with such accuracy and justice is honestly a dream come true.
 It’s hard to talk about his role in the film without hitting upon spoilers, but needless to say fans of the character will not be disappointed.
 I have to point out that Mysterio’s costume is hands down one of the best designed adaptations of a suit that the MCU has ever done.
 It is a masterful piece of art.

 What about the other MCU guest stars you may ask?
 Well the stand out performance for me was Happy Hogan.
 Even after the half dozen films that we’ve seen him in, he only grows stronger as a character.
 He has one of his biggest roles yet in this film.
 The dynamic between Happy and Peter is fantastic, and it’s something I hope to see continue down the road.
 Along with Happy, both Nick Fury and Maria Hill play a role in Spidey’s summer vacation.
-I can’t really touch upon them much, but they’re appearances certainly aren’t wasted.
-As for if there are any other cameo appearances, I guess you’ll just have to watch the film to find out.
+I can’t really touch upon them much, but their appearances certainly aren’t wasted.
+As for if there are any other cameos, I guess you’ll just have to watch the film to find out.

 Marvel has knocked it out of the park once again.
 Spider-Man: Far From Home is the best Spidey film yet, and also one of the MCU greats.
 Not only does the film make for a great solo adventure, but it stands tall as an incredible epilogue to the end of this MCU era.
 Make sure you guys stay for the after credits scenes, because they are quite the game changers.
 Also, what kind of uncultured people leave before the credits of a Marvel film are done anyhow?